Splunk-App-and-TA-development/Splunk_ConfVersion_App-and-TA/README.md

 # Configuration  Monitoring TA

-Add-on to monitor and parse Splunk configuration files.
+App and Add-on to monitor and parse Splunk configuration files.

-## Project Status : RC1

 ## Installation and configuration
 Underhalf the Git repo you'll find two main folders that you need to upload to `/opt/splunk/etc/apps/`.